Ōkawa, Kōchi: Climate

-Ōkawa has a Humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light snowfall.
+Ōkawa has a humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light snowfall.
 The average annual temperature in Ōkawa is 11.3 °C. The average annual rainfall is 2536 mm with September as the wettest month.
 The temperatures are highest on average in January, at around 22.4 °C, and lowest in January, at around 0.0 °C.

 Demographics

-Per Japanese census data, the population of Ōkawa dropped precipitously in the 1960s and 1970s due to submergence the main inhabited portion of the village by the Sameura Dam.
+Per Japanese census data, the population of Ōkawa peaked around 1960 but dropped precipitously in the decades afterwards after the completion of the Sameura Dam flooded the main inhabited portion of the village.
+Since then, Ōkawa's population has continued to age and decline.

 History

 As with all of Kōchi Prefecture, the area of Ōkawa was part of ancient Tosa Province.
 During the Edo period, the area was part of the holdings of Tosa Domain ruled by the Yamauchi clan from their seat at Kōchi Castle.
 The village of Ōkawa was established with the creation of the modern municipalities system on October 1, 1889.
+In the late 20th century, large parts of the built-up area of the town were submerged following the completion of the Sameura Dam.